xdan/jodit/CONTRIBUTING.md

 npx prettier ./src/%YOUR_PATCHED_FILE_PATH% --write
 ````

+More about the style code is written in the [guide](./JODIT-DEVELOPMENT-GUIDE.md)

 It is also important that before you create a PR, you run the command without errors:

 ```bash